aviflax/fc4/docs/index.md

   <figcaption>Example: a container diagram of fc4-tool.</figcaption>
 </figure>

-FC4 is a tool for cataloguing, modeling, and documenting software systems.

-It facilitates the collaborative and efficient authoring, publishing, and maintainence of:
+FC4 facilitates the collaborative and efficient authoring, publishing, and maintainence of:

 * a browseable and queryable central catalog/model of software systems
 * software architecture diagrams